 About our contributor, Ruxandra Banu ~

 "After seven years working in multinational corporations I decided to completely change my life: I quit smoking, started doing sports, and quit eating fast food and consuming carbonated drinks.
 Now, two years later, I am a certified fitness instructor and passionate cook, living a healthy, much happier life.
 I am at the beginning of the most beautiful journey, which nurtures my body, mind and spirit.
 Through my Facebook page, Healthy & Fit, I wish to share my knowledge and experience and inspire others to make healthy lifestyle choices."

 Meanwhile, season the beef with salt and black pepper to taste.
 Once the oil is hot, add the beef to the pot, and brown on all sides.

 Once the beef is browned, reduce the heat to medium, add the diced onion and celery, and cook until they begin to soften.

-Taste the soup for salt and pepper, and adjust as desired.
+Taste the soup and adjust the seasoning just as desired.

-Stir in the remaining fresh dill, less a few bits for garnish.
+Stir in most of the remaining fresh dill, saving a bit for garnish.